jessicazhu06/Sales-Prediction-for-Germany-Drug-Stores/README.md

 - Experiment with ensemble methods combining multiple models
 - Develop a more robust approach for handling stores with zero sales on open days

+## Repository Structure
+- `notebook/`: A jupyter notebook for data cleaning and exploratory data analysis
+- `src/`: Python scripts for data processing and modelling
+- `results/`: Output files and visualisations

 ## To run this project:
 1. Download the dataset from Kaggle and place the CSV files in a `data/` directory in the root of this project.
 2. Ensure you have the required Python packages installed: **pip install -r requirements.txt**